Skip to main content

 Chapter Explanation

-My words are very easy to understand, very easy to practice.
-Yet none in all under Heaven can understand them, none can practice them.
-The words I speak have an ultimate tenet.
+My words are very easy to understand, very easy to put into practice.
+Yet none beneath Heaven can understand them, none can put them into practice.
+The words I speak have an ultimate root.
 The affairs I speak of have a master and sovereign.
-It is precisely because no one has understood my tenet, my sovereign principle, that they do not understand me.
-Those who understand me are few, and so my Dao is all the more honored.
-For this reason, the Sage wears coarse cloth — the garb of a lowly person — on the outside, yet cradles a disc of jade within his breast.
+It is precisely because no one has grasped my root principle, my sovereign tenet, that they do not know me.
+Those who know me are few — and so my Dao is all the more precious.
+For this reason, the Sage wears coarse cloth — the garb of a lowly person — on the outside, yet holds jade at his heart.
 How hard it is for people to perceive this!

 Discourse

 Laozi's words, in their broad purport, simply urge reverence for Dao and De, abhorrence of war and battle, and the practice of clarity, stillness, and non-contention.
-These are the most level, the most ordinary of principles — easy to understand and easy to practice.
+These are the most level, the most ordinary of principles — easy to understand and easy to put into practice.
 Yet people of the world either dismiss them as pedantic and useless, or exalt them as something mystically extraordinary; or they apply them narrowly, treating them merely as a technique for personal cultivation; or they look at them askance, branding them outright as heterodox teachings.
-All of these people see only the tattered clothes on the outside and fail to see the fine jade held within.
+All of these people see only the coarse cloth on the outside and fail to see the jade held at the heart.

-Whether the people of the world understand Laozi or not is of no great consequence in itself — it is a matter of the gravest consequence for the whole world.
-If there were truly someone who understood his genuine tenet of revering Dao and De and abhorring war and battle — and understood that it is not pedantic and useless, but contains real principle — and took it up and put it to the test, it would truly be a blessing for every nation on the globe.
+Whether the people of the world know Laozi or not is of no great consequence in itself — it is a matter of the gravest consequence for the whole world.
+If there were truly someone who grasped his genuine root principle of revering Dao and De and abhorring war and battle — and understood that it is not pedantic and useless, but contains real principle — and took it up and put it to the test, it would truly be a blessing for every nation on the globe.